partho-maple/AppShowcase/README.md

 ![Frameworks](/Screenshot/Frameworks.png?raw=true)

 - The next thing you will need to do, is to import the AppShowcase code, UI and image files into your new or existing Xcode project.
 Open the AppShowcase folder and you will 'AppShowcase Files'.
 Import that folder into your project.
-Once you have imported the 'AppShowcase Files', you will need to import the required images into your “Images.xcassets” directory. folders must be imported into your Xcode project otherwise AppGallery will not function.
+Once you have imported the 'AppShowcase Files', you will need to import the required images into your “Images.xcassets” directory. folders must be imported into your Xcode project otherwise AppShowcase will not function.

 ![Assets](/Screenshot/Assets.png?raw=true)